tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 ### Instructor Notes

 * Today's class will require students to train and evaluate two different classification models.
-Because the content will be heavy in statistical analysis and machine learning, it is important that you reinforce concepts with FinTech use cases (examples will be provided).
+Because content is heavy in statistical analysis and machine learning, it is important that you reinforce concepts with FinTech use cases (examples will be provided).
 Whenever appropriate, remind students that classification models enable financial companies to make faster, smarter data-driven decisions and outcomes, such as:

   * credit risk and worthiness